dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ### Transferring an existing domain

 Transferring a domain name to DNSimple is the process of moving your [domain registration](https://dnsimple.com/tlds) to DNSimple.
-DNSimple will act as a domain registrar, and you will be able to manage your entire domain configuration in your DNSimple account.
+DNSimple will act as a domain registrar.
+You'll be able to manage your entire domain configuration in your DNSimple account.

 Check out [this guide](https://dnsimple.com/how-to-transfer-without-downtime) on how to transfer your domain with no downtime.